 Power

-Wind and solar's share of 2021 capacity additions
+Wind and solar's share of global power capacity additions in 2022

 Capacity by technology